-The Company has not been successful in attracting joint venture partners to farmin to its 100% interest in the Rift Basin Area (Ethiopia).
-The current exploration period expired in August 2019.
+TheCompany has not been successful in attracting joint venture partners to farmin to its 100% interest in the Rift Basin Area (Ethiopia).
+The exploration period expired in August 2019 and the block has been relinquished.
 A \$4.9 million impairment of previously capitalized intangible exploration assets was recorded in 2018 related to the Company's operations in Ethiopia.